bigbio/quantms/README.md

 ## Documentation

-The nf-core/quantms pipeline comes with documentation [full documentation](https://quantms.readthedocs.io/en/latest/) including examples, benchmarks, and detail explanation about the data analysis of proteomics data using quantms.
+The nf-core/quantms pipeline comes with a stand-alone [full documentation](https://quantms.readthedocs.io/en/latest/) including examples, benchmarks, and detailed explanation about the data analysis of proteomics data using quantms.
 In addition, quickstart documentation of the pipeline can be found in: [usage](https://nf-co.re/quantms/usage), [parameters](https://nf-co.re/quantms/parameters) and [output](https://nf-co.re/quantms/output).

 ## Credits